 Banking and Financial Markets Law (MRV250)

 The course "Banking and Financial Markets Law" provides students with an in-depth understanding of the legal issues that arise in banking regulation and law.
-The course aims to investigate the recent developments in banking law, with the new legislation put in place at the international, The course provides students with an in-depth understanding of the legal issues that arise in banking regulation and law.
-The course aims to investigate the recent developments in banking law, with the new legislation put in place at international, European and national level in the aftermath of the crisis.
+The course investigates the recent developments in banking law, with the new legislation put in place at the international level.
+The course provides students with an in-depth understanding of the legal issues that arise in banking regulation and law.
+The course aims to investigate the recent developments in banking law, with the new legislation put in place at international, European and national levels in the aftermath of the crisis.

-During the first section (the "why"), the reasons behind regulation and supervision of banks are dealt with.
-This section addresses the market failures associated with the banking sector (negative externalities, bank run, domino effect, bail out) from a law and economics perspective.
+During the first section (the "why"), the reasons behind the regulation and supervision of banks are dealt with.
+This section addresses the market failures associated with the banking sector (negative externalities, bank run, domino effect, bailout) from a law and economics perspective.

 The course ends by providing "glimpses" of Financial Technology (FinTech) and Money Law.
-By building on the knowledge gained through the course, this part aims to display and examine how financial technology is impacting traditional finance and business transactions.
-Topics i.e. virtual currencies and crypto assets, peer-to-peer lending, blockchain technology, ICOs ,NFTs will be dealt with.
+By building on the knowledge gained through the course, this part aims to display and examine how financial technology impacts traditional finance and business transactions.
+Topics will be dealt with, i.e., virtual currencies and crypto assets, peer-to-peer lending, blockchain technology, ICOs, and NFTs.

 The course aims to push the boundaries of educational experience for students.

-Students will be exposed to a wide range of stimulating activities spanning from mandatory lectures, in-focus lectures from guest lecturers, practitioners, to advanced optional activities such as moot courts, research paper assignments and tailored study trips to central banks and European agencies.
+Students will be exposed to a wide range of stimulating activities spanning from mandatory lectures and in-focus lectures from guest lecturers and practitioners to advanced optional activities such as moot courts, research paper assignments and tailored study trips to central banks and European agencies.

 Facts